 Cementing Eric Carle’s status as (perhaps) Japan’s most celebrated children’s book author is this whimsical cafe in Ginza, Tokyo based on his beloved book, The Very Hungry Caterpillar.

-The cafe is called Hara Peko Ao Mushi Cafe (Hara Peko for short), based on the Japanese title はらぺこあおむし/Hara Peko Aomushi.
+The cafe is called the Hara Peko Ao Mushi Cafe (Hara Peko for short), based on the Japanese title はらぺこあおむし/Hara Peko Aomushi.

 My Love For Eric Carle

 As a kindergarten teacher,Eric Carle books are a staple in my classroom.
 Books like Brown Bear Brown Bear What Do You See include bold, eye-catching illustrations and repetitive storytelling that is perfect for young native speakers and EFL learners.

 (Fun fact – whenever I do a demo lesson/interview for a teaching job, The Very Busy Spider is always included in my sample lesson.)

 As a mother, I enjoy doing storytime with my little monster.
 Unfortunately, 95% of my Eric Carle book collection are not boardbooks.
 So most of the time we end up reading The Very Busy Spider (a large board book).
 I’ll have to invest in some board books….

-And as a total foodie slightly obsessed with limited edition (期間限定/kikan gentei) items and promotions, visiting this cafe was a must.
+And as a total foodie in slightly obsessed with limited edition (期間限定/kikan gentei) items and promotions, visiting this cafe was a must.